thoughtfulbiometrics/thoughtfulbiometrics.github.io/_posts/2021-11-27-thoughtful-biometrics.md

 layout: page
 title: The Thoughtful Biometrics Workshop 2022
 permalink: /
+published: true
 ---

-Thoughtful Biometrics Workshop is a space to dialogue about critical emerging issues surrounding biometric and digital identity technologies.
+**Thoughtful Biometrics Workshop** is a space to dialogue about critical emerging issues surrounding biometric and digital identity technologies.

-### This is a 3 day virtual event.
-18, 20, 22 April 2022.
+### This is a 4 day virtual event.
+16, 18, 20, 25 May 2022.

 * _Please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSe6lrXPP7f1tMvFVSo3dyFp7wLt18QEvkeTopNVGvbuk3eApw/viewform?usp=sf_link) to be updated when registration opens._